TextileMC/yarrn/README.md

 ## Usage
 To obtain a deobfuscated Minecraft jar, [`./gradlew mapNamedJar`](#mapNamedJar) will generate a jar named like `<minecraft version>-named.jar`, which can be sent to a decompiler for deobfuscated code.

+To use mappings in Textile mods (or other compatible mods), [`maven.concern.i.ng/releases`](https://maven.concern.i.ng/releases) has mappings published by someone who is part of the team.
+Builds in [`maven.concern.i.ng/snapshots`](https://maven.concern.i.ng/snapshots) are generated upon every push to this repository.

 ## Contributing

 Please remember that copying and pasting mappings from alternate projects under more restrictive licenses (such as MCP, Spigot's or Mojang's obfuscation maps)